SeriousGuy888/HatapediaSvelte/src/content/articles/Scammington Bar.md

 ## Operation

 The Scammington Bar was known to be a gathering center for residents of Scammington, with prominent characters such as [[Remy]], [[Arvi]], [[Birch Nuke]], [[William Scamsworth]], and [[The Voices]] being regulars at the Bar.

+On 2023-01-22, [[Toby]] was charged by the [[Remy Republic]] with the crime of grand theft music for stealing one of the music discs stored at the Scammington Bar.

 ## Destruction